Skip to content

 javascript

-import { createPostClient, FetchAs } from '@superutils/fetch'
+import { createPostClient } from '@superutils/fetch'

 // Create a POST client with 10-second as the default timeout